globalizejs/globalize/README.md

   get started, automated CLDR loading and precompilation for production, but requires npm and webpack knowledge.

-Considering you're using a different tool than the one above.
+If you're using a different tool than the one above.
 But, you're comfortable using JavaScript modules (such as ES6 modules, CommonJS, or AMD) and package managers like npm or bower, you may want to check out the following examples.
 Note you'll need to compile your code for production yourself.

 - [Basic example using AMD and bower](examples/amd-bower/): feeding Globalize on CLDR is not completely transparent.